 IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
-Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of IFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before 1 February 2015.
+Retrospective application is required, but restatement of comparative information is not required; the effect on the transition date - 1 January 2018 - would be recorded in retained earnings.
 The adoption of IFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but will potentially have no impact on classification and measurements of financial liabilities.
+The Group does not expect significant effect on its equity due to adoption of IFRS 9 impairment requirements, but it will need to perform a more detailed analysis which considers all reasonable and supportable information, including forward-looking elements to determine the extent of the impact.